 You are here: MEDICA Portal.
 Magazine & More.
 MEDICA Magazine.
 Interviews.

-Interviews concerning innovations
+Interviews concerning health politics

 [02/12/2015] Until now, catheter-based coronary angiography was considered state-of-the-art for the diagnosis of coronary heart disease.
 Yet this method is not without risk, after all it is an invasive procedure.
 An exam using a computer tomography scanner (CT) - the so-called CT coronary angiogram - represents a low-risk alternative.
 CT coronary angiograms – three-dimensional insight into the heart - Read more